 Tagged Entries: Disability

-As you write and communicate with others, it is important that you consider accessibility, or the ability for diverse audiences to engage with your writing.
-The commitment to accessible and inclusive practice is ongoing and demands recursive critical reflection, education, and feedback, but we hope these resources get you beginning to think about diverse readers and audiences for your work.
+As you write and communicate with others, it is important that you consider accessibility.
+The commitment to accessible practice is ongoing and demands recursive critical reflection, education, and feedback, but we hope these resources get you beginning to think about different readers and audiences for your work.

-This handout guides discussion facilitators in enacting inclusive practices like inclusive introductions, rapport building, and strategies for encouraging conversation
+This handout guides discussion facilitators in enacting practices like welcoming introductions, rapport building, and strategies for encouraging conversation

-This handout helps mentors learn how to build mentor-mentee relationships that take account of meaningful differences across race, ethnicity, socioeconomic status, gender, sexual identity, and academic major
+This handout helps mentors learn how to build mentor-mentee relationships that take account of meaningful differences in identity and academic major

 This handout helps writers create accessible Word and PDF documents with an emphasis on visibility, audibility, and mobility